Rusty-collared Seedeater Sporophila collaris

 Male Rusty-collared Seedeater, Rio Grande do Sul, Brazil, August 2004 - click for larger image Brazil

 The Rusty-collared Seedeater is distributed in Bolivia, central and southern Brazil, Paraguay, Uruguay and north-central Argentina.
+See the distribution map at xeno-canto.
 It is found in grass and bushes around marshland and is rarely seen on the ground.

-The male, as in the photo, has a black head with white patches below the eyes and above the lores.
+Male Rusty-collared Seedeater, Lagoa do Peixe, Rio Grande do Sul, Brazil, October 2022 - click for larger image The male has a black head with white patches below the eyes and above the lores.
 It has a black band across the breast and a broad rusty collar round the neck.

 Previous Page Back to Index Next Page